HABaig/PracticalMachineLearning_Project/PredictionUsingML.md

 training <- train[Index,]
 testing <- train[-Index,]
 ```

-We will build 3 model and use the best model for prediction
+We will build 3 models using different ML algorithms and use the best model for prediction.

 ###2.1.
 Cart (Classification and Regression Treess)